webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 #### (2-3) Where to put the XLIFF files?

-XLIFF files for each locale must be placed in the directory with the same name as the base name, as shown below.
+XLIFF files for each locale must be placed in the directory with the same name as the base name, as shown below:

 {{< code "XLIFF Directory Structure" true >}}
 ```bash